21 Must-Have Miami Foods

 12. Alligator Bites at Kush

 This laid-back bar and restaurant serves up tasty American food with a Florida twist.
-Key West conch and Florida gator tacos are a tasty and accessible juxtaposition to the Michelin-star restaurants on the must-have Miami foods list.
-Kush keeps it local and delicious, offering beer from a number of Miami breweries and craft burgers and sandwiches to go with it.
+Fried chicken skins and Florida gator tacos are a tasty and accessible juxtaposition to the Michelin-star restaurants on the must-have Miami foods list.
+If you’re searching for a hearty, affordable meal, Kush keeps it local and delicious, offering beer from a number of Miami breweries and craft burgers and sandwiches to go with it.

 The Vibe

-Your typical casual bar with sports blaring in the background, but an impressive selection of burgers and bar fare plus a bunch of beers on tap.
-Sit up at the bar and order your gator tacos, or tuck into a cozy leather booth.
-A different vibe than other Miami food joints, this is just a cozy, relaxed spot to enjoy some good food.
+Your typical casual bar with sports blaring in the background, but an impressive selection of burgers and bar fare, plus a bunch of beers on tap.
+Take a seat at the bar and order your gator tacos, or tuck into a cozy leather booth.
+A different vibe than other Miami food joints, this is just a comfortable, relaxed spot to enjoy some good grub.

 What to Order

-Kush is a pretty decorated restaurant group, having won everything from best burger to best Key lime pie and even best chicken and waffles.
-That said, their Florida gator tacos are unique and tasty for locals and visitors alike, but you also can’t go wrong with any one of their many craft burgers.
+Kush is a well-decorated restaurant group, having won everything from best burger to best Key lime pie, and even best chicken and waffles.
+Although the restaurant’s menu is filled with some of the best Miami foods for all taste preferences, the Florida alligator bites are unique and tasty for locals and visitors alike.
+You also can’t go wrong with any one of the many craft burgers.

 Kush | Multiple Locations | $$